victorianorton/SimpleImageManipulator/README.md

 A simple image manipulator program written in C++.

 **To run the program via terminal:**
-Download and then cd to the directory that it is in
+Download and then cd to the directory that you put it into
+'cd' into the folder called src
 Type 'make'
 Type './imageManipulator input.pnm output.pnm